Representations from matrix varieties, and filtered RSK

 Theorem~\ref{thm:crystalclosure} generalizes the study of $\mathbf{GL}$-stable varieties $\mathfrak{X}\subset{\sf Mat}_{m, n}$, which are exactly the \emph{classical determinantal varieties} $\mathfrak{X}_k$ of rank $\leq k$ matrices.
 The $\mathbf{T}$-characters of these varieties have been long studied (see, e.g., \cite{Abhyankar, dCP, DRS, Galigo, Ghorpade, Herzog.Trung}).
 See Example~\ref{exa:classical}.

 \begin{example} Let ${\mathfrak X}$ be the space of $4\times 4$ matrices $M$ such that its northwest $1\times 1$ matrix has rank $0$ and its northwest $4\times 4$ submatrix has rank $\leq 3$.
 In the notation of Section~\ref{subsec:MSVs}, this is the matrix Schubert variety $\mathfrak{X}_w$ where $w$ is the partial permutation $213\infty$.
-Now, $\mathfrak{X}_w$ is stable under the action of the Levi group $\mathbf{L}_{{\mathbf I}|{\mathbf J}}$ with ${\bf I} = \{0, 1, 3, 4\} = {\bf J}$: applying row operations on the first row (respectively, column), the second and third rows (respectively, columns), and on the fourth and fifth rows (respectively, columns) of a matrix $M\in {\mathfrak X}$ return matrices in ${\mathfrak X}$.
+Now, $\mathfrak{X}_w$ is stable under the action of the Levi group $\mathbf{L}_{{\mathbf I}|{\mathbf J}}$ with ${\bf I} = \{0, 1, 4\} = {\bf J}$: applying row operations on the first row (respectively, column), or on the second through fourth rows (respectively, columns), of a matrix $M\in {\mathfrak X}$ returns matrices in ${\mathfrak X}$.
 Here this is an instance of a theorem of Fulton \cite{Fulton:duke}, recapitulated as Theorem~\ref{theorem:Fultonsresult}.
 Let $<$ be the pure lexicographic order obtained by setting $z_{ab}>z_{cd}$ if $a<c$, or $a=c$ and $b>d$.
 Under this term order, the generators of $I$ form a Gr\"obner basis; this is a case of the Knutson--Miller Gr\"obner basis theorem from \cite{Knutson.Miller} which is restated here as Theorem~\ref{thm:KMgrob}.

 Consequently, both correspond to standard monomials of $\C[{\mathfrak X}_w]$.
 Since ${\sf row}(A)={\sf col}(A)=3221$ and ${\sf row}(B)={\sf col}(B)=2132$, applying ${\sf filterRSK}_{{\mathbf I}|{\mathbf J}}$ to either matrix yields